 Diabetes health checks for women

-Tests for diabetes include the fasting blood sugar level.
+A common test for diabetes is the fasting blood sugar level test.
 This involves measuring the amount of glucose in the blood after you haven’t eaten for eight hours.
 Depending on your risk level, you will need to be tested every one to three years.

 You are at higher risk of type 2 diabetes if you: